JackTheTripperr/MTG-Bulk-Scan/README.md

 # MTG Bulk Scan

 MTG Bulk Scan is a Python script that automates the process of adding Magic: The Gathering cards to your deckbox.org collection.
-It uses OpenAI's GPT-4o model to analyze images of cards and extract relevant information, creating a CSV file ready for import into deckbox.org.
-Creates a complete CSV requiring no adjustments after import.
+It uses OpenAI's GPT-4 Vision model to analyze images of cards and extract relevant information, creating a CSV file ready for import into deckbox.org.

 ## Features

-- Process an entire folder of cards at once and create a CSV file to easily upload your cards to your deckbox.org inventory.
+- Process multiple card images at once
 - Automatic resizing of images to meet API requirements
 - Customizable card condition, language, and other attributes
-- Automatically detects foiled cards and marks them appropriately (beta feature).
+- Option to mark cards as foil or use AI detection
 - Debug mode for troubleshooting
 - Error logging for failed card processes